Matrucci/FlightInspectionApp/README.md

 - Upload your csv file with the flight's values (again, you can provide your own but one is provided inside the project's folder).
 - Enjoy!

+### Another running method

+- Clone the repo using git clone.
+- Type the following command:
+    \FlightInspectionApp\FlightInspectionApp\FlightInspectionApp\bin\x86\Debug
+- Then run the FlightInspectionApp.exe

 ## Future improvements:

 As we continue to work on this app, we encourage anyone that wants to help out to do so!